qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/raster.rst

 =================

-If you do change layer symbology and would like tp ensure that the changes are immediately visible to the user, call the :func:`triggerRepaint() <qgis.core.QgsMapLayer.triggerRepaint>` method.
+If you do change layer symbology and would like tp ensure that the changes are immediately visible to the user, call the :meth:`triggerRepaint() <qgis.core.QgsMapLayer.triggerRepaint>` method.

 With WMS raster layers, these command do not work.
 In this case, you have to explicitly reload the layer data.